220725-JavaReact/Donato-Manzione-Code/README.md

 After a while it became clear that a career in law was not for me, and I started exploring other options.
 Eventually I found programming and fell in love with it.
 I am very exfcited about starting a career in this field despite not having a technical background.

 I still love literature and spend much of my free time reading, mostly fiction.
 Classics are my jam.
-Donna Tartt, Virginia Woolf, Shakespeare, JK Rowling/Robert Galbraith, Susanna Clarke, Charles Dickens, Madeline Miller, and Hanya Yanagihara are some authors I love.
+Donna Tartt, Virginia Woolf, Shakespeare, JK Rowling/Robert Galbraith, Susanna Clarke, Charles Dickens, Madeline Miller, Gabriel García Márquez, Isabel Allende, and Hanya Yanagihara are some authors I love.